 Select desired folder, Click Save.

-You can download Moose.lua from the develop branch also, and if you search the include folder you can find stripped down versions without documentation (moose_.lua).
-You can see the version of moose by the date it was created.
+You can download Moose.lua from the develop branch also, and if you search the “Include” folder you can find stripped down versions without documentation (Moose_.lua).
+You can identify the version of MOOSE by the date it was created.

 How Do I Install MOOSE Scripts?

-Moose.lua (and Moose_.lua) file contains the instructions for running a MOOSE script and it must be loaded into the mission before any script file that uses one of its functions.
+The Moose.lua (and Moose_.lua) file contains the instructions for running a MOOSE script and it must be loaded into the mission before any script file that uses one of its functions.
 Insert it in a mission using the DCS mission editor (ME) trigger action DO SCRIPT FILE at MISSION START.
 Then create a ONCE trigger to insert a dedicated mission script for your actual mission instructions, using a trigger action DO SCRIPT FILE or DO SCRIPT.
 Example:

 TRIGGER CONDITIONS ACTION